BlenderCN/BlenderPython/Home.md

-Welcome to the BlenderPythonRecipes wiki!
+Welcome to the Blender Python Recipes wiki!

-# Blender Python Recipes

 _curated snippets for bpy_

 Scripting examples for: